simphony/simphony-sqmpy/README.rst

 In this case sqmpy will user in-memory sqlite db, logging to stdout, and a temp folder for staging files.
 State will lost after restarting the application.

-Using Sqmpy
+Using sqmpy
 -----------
-Sqmpy is a flask web application therefor it runs like any other flask applications.
+sqmpy is a flask web application therefor it runs like any other flask applications.
 Put the following code in apython file called run.py and run it:

 ::